MarkoPolo3DEXP/repo01/README.md

-# Testing Connected Software Engineering integration in 3DEXP
+# Testing Connected Software Engineering integration with GITHUB in 3DEXPERIENCE Platform
-# Deployment level R427
-# SCM deployed R426
+# Internal Testing purpose only